bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

 #### Article on basic web development setup… it is geared towards web but VSCode is an incredibly versatile editor and this stack really could suit just about anyone working in the field of computer science.

 <a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b"><strong>A list of all of my articles to link to future posts</strong><br />
-<em>You should probably skip this one… seriously it’s just for internal use!</em>bryanguner.medium.com</a><a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>You should probably skip this one… seriously it's just for internal use!</em>bryanguner.medium.com</a><a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://golden-lobe-519.notion.site/PYTHON-cb857bd3fa4b4940928842a94dce856d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://golden-lobe-519.notion.site/PYTHON-cb857bd3fa4b4940928842a94dce856d"><strong>PYTHON</strong><br />
 <em>Keywords: \*\*\*and del for is raise assert elif from lambda return break else global not try class except if or while…</em>golden-lobe-519.notion.site</a><a href="https://golden-lobe-519.notion.site/PYTHON-cb857bd3fa4b4940928842a94dce856d" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>